LMOlivera/Learn-React-fast/README.md

 # <a name="Before">Before we start...</a>
 I’m writing this because of **two reasons**:
 1. The first is to ensure I know React so well that I can write a tutorial.
 2. I consider most tutorials to be very slow and I like going fast and straight to action, so here you will see little text just to know what is going on.
-Because of this I will mention some features I will not be using because I consider them unnecesary, if you want you can research them on your own.
+Because of this I will mention some features I won't cover because I consider them [unnecesary](#ExtraInfo).

 ### <a name="Know">Things you should know...</a>